If you're tired of the same old hot coffee all the time, cold brew is the solution.

 How long to steep cold brew in a French press?

-The perfect steeping time for cold brew coffee in a French press is 15 hours.
 Shorter than this, and the coffee might be a bit underwhelming.
-On the other hand, steeping longer might extract flavors you don’t want.
+On the other hand, steeping for a longer time might extract flavors you don't want.

-The 15-hour mark is the perfect steeping time, in my opinion.
-It will make for a cold brew coffee that is enjoyable drinking as is and in various cold brew recipes.
-It’s very versatile.
+It will result in a cold brew coffee that is enjoyable to drink as is and in various cold brew recipes.
+It's very versatile.

-For this recipe, you’ll be using the 15 hours as mentioned above.
-But if you want to change the steeping time, I highly suggest steeping your cold brew coffee for at least 12 hours.
+However, if you want to adjust the steeping time, I highly recommend steeping your cold brew coffee for at least 12 hours.

 Shorter than 12 hours will result in a cold brew coffee that doesn't taste as good as it could be.
 Those extra few hours make a big difference in taste.